-Using a linear regression analysis, we calculated the variance for use of simulations in physics class management to determine their relationship to the dependent variables of the percentage of students who achieved a grade point average of B or better.
+Table 3: Regression Model: Percentage of Students who Achieved a Grade Point Average (GPA) of B or better a.
+Predictors: (Constant), Class Management physics class management to determine their relationship to the dependent variables of the percentage of students who achieved a grade point average of B or better.
 Classroom management was significantly related to the dependent variable of the percentage of students who achieved a grade point average of B or better, F(7.166)=12.50, p<.001, indicating that class management accounts for 12.5 percent of the variance of the percentage of students achieving a grade point average of B or better.